evilsoft/crocks/README.md

 liftA2 : Applicative m => (a -> b -> c) -> m a -> m b -> m c
 liftA3 : Applicative m => (a -> b -> c -> d) -> m a -> m b -> m c -> m d
 ```
-Ever see yourself wanting to `map` a binary or tri-nary function, but `map` only allows unary functions?
+Ever see yourself wanting to `map` a binary or trinary function, but `map` only allows unary functions?
 Both of these functions allow you to pass in your function as well as the number of `Applicatives` (containers that provide both `of` and `ap` functions) you need to get the mapping you are looking for.

 #### mconcat
 #### mreduce